WHO WE ARE

 Are you a teacher in Knox County and need a speaker or presentation on garden, plant science, or local ecology?
 Have students who need to volunteer?
 Work study students interested in horticulture or land management?
 Or maybe you need a special type of plant for class or labs?

-Are you a member of a church group, social organization, association or club in Knox County and need a speaker or presentation, class, or workshop on gardens or garden crafting?
+Are you a member of a church group, social organization, student association, or club in Knox County and need a speaker or presentation, class, or workshop on gardens or garden crafting?

 Do you need a meeting or event space set in a natural environment?